fij/btup/README.md

    * 7.2. turn on the nbextension `Table of Contents`

 8. Several notebooks will ask you to download free data that they process.
    * 8.1.
-First, please create your local subfolder called `data` in the folder that contains this README file.
+Please create your local subfolder called `data` within the folder that contains this README file.
    * 8.2.
-Second, download the requested files to this local `data` folder.
+Download the requested files to this local subfolder.

 ### (F) Recommended Further Learning: